 Advantages of Writing on HubPages

-- Adverts on your Hubs are optimized for maximum Click Through Rate (CTR) by YieldBuild.
+- Adverts on your Hubs are optimized for maximum Click Through Rate (CTR)

 - Write once - earn for years!
 You may not see an immediate financial return on your articles but if you choose the right topics, they can continue to earn money for years to come.